-Coffee lovers recommend an electric coffee grinder with an adjustable grind size.
+Coffee lovers recommend an electric coffee grinder with adjustable grind size.
 Sometimes, you need your coffee grounds to be a coarser grind than usual.
 That said, some coffee makers have a built-in grinder for all-in-one functionality.

 Does the type of coffee maker make a difference?

 While most brew methods deliver a hot coffee, the coffee taste varies from device to device.
 For example, a cold brew or espresso machine makes a different cup of coffee than an automatic coffee maker.

 Why is French press coffee bad for you?

 A recent study revealed that unfiltered coffee contains a substance called cafestol that raises cholesterol.
 Since french press coffee lacks a paper or reusable filter, it has cafestol in it.

 Are single-serve coffee makers worth it?